wesleyandrade05/ling227final/README.md

 Here, you specify to which model you want to generate the embeddings and if it is for the training or evaluation dataset.
 The accepted arguments are *t_multi*, *t_trans*, *e_multi*, *e_trans*, where *e* stands for evaluation, *t* for training, and *trans* for the pre-trained [bert-large-cased](https://huggingface.co/bert-large-cased) model and *multi* for the pre-trained [bert-base-multilingual-cased](https://huggingface.co/bert-base-multilingual-cased) model.
 However, since running it takes a lot of time (especially for the *trans* model where we have to translate each non-english text using [googletrans](https://pypi.org/project/googletrans/)), we already provided the files containing the embeddings and the required data for the regressor to run.
 These files are on .pkl format and are called *embedding_eval.pkl*, *embedding_train.pkl*, *translation_embedding_eval.pkl*, *translation_embedding_train.pkl*.

-The articles and the files can be found on a [Google Drive folder](https://drive.google.com/drive/folders/1We5Up6zBFChUwJv19QFm1eeCoZfvdtT8?usp=sharing), since they were very large to be uploaded to Github.
+The articles and the files can be found on a [Google Drive folder](https://drive.google.com/drive/folders/1We5Up6zBFChUwJv19QFm1eeCoZfvdtT8?usp=sharing), since they were very large to be uploaded to GitHub.

 <br>